dimitri/pgloader/README.md

 pgloader is a data loading tool for PostgreSQL, using the `COPY` command.

-Its main avantage over just using `COPY` or `\copy` and over using a *Foreign Data Wrapper* is the transaction behaviour, where *pgloader* will keep a separate file of rejected data and continue trying to `copy` good data in your database.
+Its main advantage over just using `COPY` or `\copy`, and over using a *Foreign Data Wrapper*, is its transaction behaviour, where *pgloader* will keep a separate file of rejected data, but continue trying to `copy` good data in your database.

-The default PostgreSQL behaviour is transactional, which means that any erroneous line in the input data (file or remote database) will stop the bulk load for the whole table.
+The default PostgreSQL behaviour is transactional, which means that *any* erroneous line in the input data (file or remote database) will stop the entire bulk load for the table.

-pgloader also implements data reformating, the main example of that being a transformation from MySQL dates `0000-00-00` and `0000-00-00 00:00:00` to PostgreSQL `NULL` value (because our calendar never had a *year zero*).
+pgloader also implements data reformatting, a typical example of that being the transformation of MySQL datestamps `0000-00-00` and `0000-00-00 00:00:00` to PostgreSQL `NULL` value (because our calendar never had a *year zero*).

 ## Versioning

-The pgloader version 1.x from a long time ago had been developped in `TCL`.
+The pgloader version 1.x from a long time ago was developed in `TCL`.
 When faced with maintaining that code, the new emerging development team (hi!) picked `python` instead because that made sense at the time.
 So pgloader version 2.x were in python.

-The current version of pgloader is the 3.x series, which is written in [Common Lisp](http://cliki.net/) for better development flexibility, run time performances, real threading.
+The current version of pgloader is the 3.x series, which is written in [Common Lisp](http://cliki.net/) for better development flexibility, runtime performance, and support of real threading.

 The versioning is now following the Emacs model, where any X.0 release number means you're using a development version (alpha, beta, or release